tatami-inc/tatami_r/docs/parallel.md

 }
 ```

-Note that `raticate::parse()` must be called from the main thread.
+Note that `raticate::parse()` must always be called from the main thread.
-This is because construction of the unknown fallback `tatami::Matrix` involves some calls into the R runtime;
+This is because construction of the unknown fallback involves some calls into the R runtime;
 these are currently not protected from execution in worker contexts.